will-in-wi/letsencrypt-webfaction/README.md

 LetsEncrypt utility client for WebFaction hosts.

-## *WebFaction has released first-party support for Let's Encrypt Certs!*

-The long-awaited support by [webfaction is here!](https://blog.webfaction.com/2018/09/issue-lets-encrypt-ssl-certificates-with-the-control-panel/) See [the blog post for details about how to use it](https://blog.webfaction.com/2018/09/issue-lets-encrypt-ssl-certificates-with-the-control-panel/), it's really easy!
-I've switched all of my personal certificates over to their implementation.
-If you are looking to start adding certificates to your site, start there, not with this tool.

-I am not going to abandon this application outright.
-Too many people have worked too hard on this to suddenly drop it.
-But I am not planning any further work on it, unless people find actual bugs.
-If you can't use the WebFaction control panel to issue your Let's Encrypt certs for some reason and so are using this tool, please file a support ticket with WebFaction and also [comment on this ticket](https://github.com/will-in-wi/letsencrypt-webfaction/issues/160).
+## *WebFaction is closing down.*

+Webfaction is sadly closing their doors and will be completely shut down in June.
+All of my sites have been migrated to Opalstack, and I no longer have a way to test issues.
+I suspect that most folks who used this tool have also migrated at this point, or will be doing so before long.

-And finally, THANK YOU to all of you who have filed issues, contributed code and documentation, and helped others solve tickets.
+As a result, this project is now closed down.
+THANK YOU to all of you who have filed issues, contributed code and documentation, and helped others solve tickets.
 You have made this a tremendously fun and rewarding project to work on, and helped out so many fellow WebFaction customers.
+It has been an honor to work with so many of you on it.

 ## Previous Readme